KhoiHuynh-thorntonlab/DiploSHIC-machine-learning/README.md

 ## simulation_withtimeserial.py:

-uses to simulate population with population pickled at each timepoint from fwdpy11 v 0.2
+uses to simulate population with population pickled at each timepoint from fwdpy11 v 0.2.
+Theta/rho in used is 11000 as we have hypothetical windows go from 0 to 11 in units while model simulations only go from 0-1 units.

 ## final_sampling.py